Ecconia/FusePort/Features.md

 - Command: Accept pending request
 - Command note: If no player is passed to the two commands, we will have to prompt which pending to choose.
 - Each player can only have one request, new request overwrites the old one
+- Make requests last if player is offline

 ## I18n & Player feedback:
 - Config: Prefix